 Scratching Noises – Black rats, known as roof rats, are superb climbers that often invade the roofs, rafters and attics of structures.
 So, scratching noises from these sources after dusk may indicate their presence.
 Meanwhile, brown rats can be identified through grinding sounds or chattering noises as they scurry beneath decking and floorboards.

 Footprints, tail swipes and smears – Rats’ four-toed front and five-toed back footprints and tails marks are mostly easily seen on muddy or dusty locations.
 These tracks can be spotted by using a strong flashlight aiming at a low angle.
 Rats also leave smears -dark grey marks- on surfaces where they repeatedly rub their fur against.
 As smears may stay for a while, however, they are not a good sign of an active infestation.

-Running tracks – Rats tend to run along the same established routes many times a day, leaving dark greasy marks along walls, floorboards and worn down paths in grass and low vegetation.
+Running tracks - Rats tend to run along the same established routes many times a day, leaving dark greasy marks along walls, floorboards and worn down paths in the grass and low vegetation.

 Burrows – Burrows are holes in dirt or concrete from one to four inches wide with smooth edges.
 Brown rats are good at excavating complex tunnel systems whose entrance holes (70-120mm in diameter) can be identified in grassy banks, under tree roots and at the edges of paving and drain cover surrounds.

 Nests – Black rat nests can be found indoors, in lofts, attics or under floorboards and in other dark, less used areas.